tangentsoft/mysqlpp/HACKERS.md

 manager to install suitable versions.

 There's a third tool you'll need to bootstrap MySQL++ called [Bakefile][bf].
-You will need Bakefile 0.2.5 or higher, which in turn requires Python 2.3 or higher to run.
-(MySQL++ is currently not compatible with Bakefile 1.x, as it is still a work in progress as of this writing.)
-To build Bakefile from source, you will also need SWIG, so if you don't have that, you'll want to use one of the binary builds of Bakefile.
+The syntax used in `mysql++.bkl` requires at least Bakefile 0.2.5 or higher, which in turn requires Python 2.3 or higher to run.
+You may require a newer version of Bakefile to support newer OSes and Python versions; we've tested with versions up to 0.2.11 successfully.
+Do not use any of the Bakefile 1.x versions: it's a major change in direction which we haven't tried to follow.

 Once you have all the tools in place, you can bootstrap MySQL++ with a Bourne shell script called `bootstrap`, which you get as part of the